Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 Across all modules:

-> Systems evolve along structure.
+> Systems evolve along structured trajectories.
-> Instability is a loss of alignment.
+> Instability emerges as a **regime transition**, not a single event.

-NEXAH:
+NEXAH focuses on:

-→ detects structure
+- structural analysis
-→ predicts transitions
+- trajectory interpretation
-→ enables navigation
+- regime detection

 ---